devlabs2021/books/README.md

 ### How to work with the repository:
 If the book is already on the list, place your comment in its folder.
-If it is not in the list, feel free to create a new directory in the format of the publication language (AND the language of your review, respectively) -> "Title in the original language (Author) YEAR".
+If it is not in the list, feel free to create a new directory in the format of: Language of your review -> "Title of book (Author) YEAR".
 In the directory, make a file with your_name.md (example: nydevel.md).

 ### About reviews